GaryHostt/DR_DNS-1/LabGuide200.md

     Finish the volume attachment.

-6.Navigate to the backend set of the public load balancer add the newly created compute to the backend set.
+6. Navigate to the backend set of the public load balancer add the newly created compute to the backend set.

     ![](./screenshots/200screenshots/load-balancer-1.PNG)